Flights to Split

 Cafe Bar St-Riva

-The most famous shopping street is the pedestrianised Marmontova, a couple of hundred metres north of the Old Town.
+The most famous shopping street in Split is the pedestrianised Marmontova, a couple of hundred metres north of the Old Town.
 As well as numerous international brand names, look out for Varoš, Split’s oldest pharmacy, established in 1856.
 The interior features old Italian furniture, wooden cabinets from the Renaissance and neo Renaissance decorations.
 This is also where you find the fascinating Peškarija Fish Market.

 Gallery of Fine Arts